Vladas Mironas: Cabinet

 In January 1938, Mironas was sent on a secret mission to negotiate with the Second Republic of Poland regarding normalizing diplomatic relations that were severed as a result of the territorial dispute over Vilnius Region.
 He negotiated with Aleksander Tyszkiewicz and his son Stanisław Tyszkiewicz in Kretinga.
 However, President Smetona did not want to make any concessions and the negotiations abruptly ended.
 In March 1938, Poland issued an ultimatum forcing Lithuania to reestablish diplomatic relations.
-This triggered a government crisis in Lithuania and the long-term Prime Minister Juozas Tūbelis (who was also Smetona's brother-in-law) stepped down.
+This triggered a government crisis in Lithuania and the long-time Prime Minister Juozas Tūbelis (who was also Smetona's brother-in-law) stepped down.
 On 24 March, Mironas was selected as the new Prime Minister citing his familiarity with issues concerning Vilnius Region.
 Archbishop Juozapas Skvireckas approved the appointment, while Pope Pius XI found the appointment "regretful" but did not protest it.

 The first Mironas Cabinet included a number of experienced statesmen, but it did not introduce any significant reforms.
 Tūbelis remained in the government as Minister of Agriculture.
 However, due to poor health, he resigned on 1 October 1938 and was replaced by Mironas.
 In January 1939, Mironas replaced Tūbelis as the chairman of the Nationalist Union.
 On 5 December 1938, Mironas reluctantly formed the second cabinet.
 He considered the duties of Prime Minister to be a "heavy and unbearable burden".
 In his memoirs, Kazys Musteikis (newly appointed Minister of Defence) considered this government to be one of the weakest as it had no known or prominent figures.
-This new government was formed due the formal expiration of Smetona's tenure (he was easily reelected).
+This new government was formed due the formal expiration of Smetona's tenure (who was easily reelected).

 On 20 March 1939, Germany presented an ultimatum demanding that Lithuania cede the Klaipėda Region.
 Lithuania was forced to accept and Smetona formed a new government under Prime Minister Černius.
 In his memoir, the deposed Augustinas Voldemaras claimed that this meant the end of the personal friendship between Smetona and Mironas, but this claim lacks evidence.
 Mironas continued as chairman of the Nationalist Union until 2 December 1939 when the post was taken over by Domas Cesevičius representing the younger generation of nationalists.